The One Minute Diamond Buying Guide:

 SI-1 clarity diamonds may be deemed to be eye clean.
 However, the industry standard for making this determination is to simply glance at the diamond from a distance. of 9-12 inches.The diamond is considered to be eye clean if the inclusions are not readily and immediately visible to trained diamond grader from that distance.
 However, this is not how people tend to scrutinize their diamonds upon receipt.

-Consider diamonds in the SI-1 clarity range if you’re trying to get the biggest bang for your buck and don’t mind being able to see an inclusion or two without magnification.
+Consider diamonds in the SI-1 clarity range if you’re trying to get the biggest bang for your buck.
+As long as you don’t mind being able to see an inclusion or two without magnification.

-VVS-2 and higher clarity diamonds contain inclusions which will be difficult to locate using 10x diamond grading magnification.
-Higher clarity diamonds are good if you can’t sleep at night unless all the shoes in your closet are facing the same direction and your shirts are arranged by type on matching hangers that are all facing the same direction.
+VVS-2 and higher clarity diamonds contain inclusions that will be difficult to locate using 10x diamond grading magnification.
+Higher clarity diamonds are good if you can’t sleep at night unless all the shoes in your closet are facing the same direction.
+In that case, your shirts are probably arranged by type on matching hangers that are also facing the same direction.

 Don’t accept a diamond graded by any other laboratory other than the AGS, GIA, or HRD.
 The latter of which is the diamond grading laboratory for the Belgium High Diamond Council.

 Now you know all the details necessary to buy a stunning looking diamond.
 However, I'm willing to bet that you want to know more.
-Which is why the following section expands on the reasons behind our recommendations.
+That is why the following section expands on the recommendations within this diamond buying guide.

 Why Adhere To Such A Strict Range of Diamond Proportions?